rbalazs/landed/README.md

 `docker-compose exec php composer install`

+Mind, that for cloning private repositories, the host machine has to provide user configuration, and a valid SSH context.
+@see docker-compose.yml

 ### Load up repositories
 #### Copy repository list, and set the url list
 `scp config/repositories/repo_list.json.dist config/repositories/repo_list.json`